From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Appendix: Further Results

 \subsubsection{Temporary Residents Sample}

 This section includes the IATEs-ATEs and the density plots of the estimated IATEs of each programme compared to the non-participation programme for the TEMP sample.
-The outcomes are the cumulative earnings in the third year after the programmes start.
+The outcomes are the cumulative earnings and months employed in the third year after the programmes start.